itaysnir/itaysnir.github.io/_posts/2022-12-02-heaplab-1-house-of-force.markdown

 If the target address lays on the same heap as the corrupted top chunk, no need for heap address leak - as the allocation can wrap around the VA space back into the same heap.

 Viable heap function pointer target would be the `__malloc_hook`.
-By overwriting this pointer with the address of `system`, then passing `/bin/sh` pointer an allocation size, would lead to code execution.
+By overwriting this pointer with the address of `system`, then passing `/bin/sh` pointer as an allocation size, code execution would be achieved.

 ## Mitigations